 Human relationships have always been complex.
 You go to any corner of the world and you will find people talking about love and relationships.
 However, what we rarely find are couples reaching out, asking for help in order to solve their problems.
 Lack of communication often spells the death of relationships.
+And not everyone would like to seek expensive couples counselling.
 Ever tried Couples Therapy sessions formulated for your sitting room couch?

 In a country like India, where talking to a therapist about your problems is taboo, doing so as a couple is almost unheard of.